IdosApplitools/eyes.sdk.javascript1/packages/eyes-selenium/README.md

 Possible input types are:

 - nothing (enables sensible defaults)
-- options object (`{pageHeight, waitingTime, scrollLength}`)
+- options object (`{maxAmountToScroll, waitingTime, scrollLength}`)

 Other details:

 - If an option is omitted, the sensible default for that value will be used
-- The SDK will repeatedly scroll the page using the `scrollLength` until either the page cannot be scrolled further or the `pageHeight` has been reached (whichever happens first)
+- The SDK will repeatedly scroll the page using the `scrollLength` until either the page cannot be scrolled further or the `maxAmountToScroll` has been reached (whichever happens first)

 ###### Other checkSettings configuration